It is a long story of love that spans over 30 years. It is my story. A passionate story about live music, Hard Rock and Heavy Metal music.

-My neighbour, friend and brother of another mother Lionel Bosch spent his teenage years converting me to Metal by ridiculing my admiration for A-ha.
+My neighbour, friend and brother from another mother Lionel Bosch spent his teenage years converting me to Metal by ridiculing my admiration for A-ha.

 We spent countless weekends in his bedroom playing his big brothers music collections.
 He would religiously brush those black pancakes before gently releasing the needle.
 I have never stopped being amazed by the power of electricity going through a guitar to make such a melodic racket.
 And yet, his parents never complained about the noise.